tesseract-ocr/tessdoc/TrainingTesseract.md

 In this format, the "error" and "correction" are simple utf-8 strings separated by a space, and, after another space, the same type specifier as v1 (0 for optional and 1 for mandatory substitution).
 Note the downside of this simpler format is that Tesseract has to encode the utf-8 strings into the components of the unicharset.
 In complex scripts, this encoding may be ambiguous.
 In this case, the encoding is chosen such as to use the least utf-8 characters for each component, ie the shortest unicharset components will make up the encoding.

-Like most other files used in training, the 'unicharambigs' file must be encoded as UTF8, and must end with a newline character.
+Like most other files used in training, the `unicharambigs` file must be encoded as UTF8, and must end with a newline character.

-The unicharambigs format is also described in the [unicharambigs(5) man page](https://github.com/tesseract-ocr/tesseract/blob/master/doc/unicharambigs.5.asc).
+The `unicharambigs` format is also described in the [unicharambigs(5) man page](https://github.com/tesseract-ocr/tesseract/blob/master/doc/unicharambigs.5.asc).

-The unicharambigs file may also be non-existent.
+The `unicharambigs` file may also be non-existent.

 # Putting it all together